SMART Fine-tuning Factor Augmented Neural Lasso: Model

 \subsection{Hierarchical decomposition of regression functions}

 The convergence rate of the excess risk is fundamentally determined by the structural properties of the regression functions $g^P$ and $g^Q$.
-In nonparametric regression, it is often assumed that these functions possess a hierarchical structure, where the final output is a composition of several simpler, lower-dimensional functions.
+A specific structure is to assume these functions are compositions of several lower-dimensional functions.
 This is formally captured by the \emph{hierarchical composition model} (HCM) \citep{kohler2021rate}.
-Roughly speaking, the HCM for a $d$-dimensional function is a finite ($l$-fold) composition of $t$-dimensional functions with $(\beta, C)$-smoothness, for $(t, \beta)$ in a prescribed set $\pazocal{P}$.
-This structure is particularly well suited to deep ReLU networks, which can adaptively learn such unknown structures.
+Roughly speaking, the HCM is a finite ($l$-fold) composition of $t$-dimensional functions with $(\beta, C)$-smoothness, for $(t, \beta)$ in a prescribed set $\pazocal{P}$.
+This structure is particularly well-suited to deep ReLU networks, which can adaptively learn such unknown structures.

 \begin{definition}[Hierarchical composition model] The function class $\pazocal{H}(d, l, \pazocal{P}, C)$, where $l, d \in \mathbb{N}^+$, $C > 0$, and $\pazocal{P} \subset [1, \infty] \times \mathbb{N}^+$, is defined as follows.
 For $l = 1$,